hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2.md

 hotrod.xml                 # The HotRod configuration file
 hotrod.properties          # The HotRod Local properties
-src/main/java              # The Java source code, including the generated DAOs and VOs src/main/resources         # All resources, including the generated mappers and embedded properties application.properties     # The runtime properties, typically for production deployment
+src/main/java              # The Java source code, including the generated DAOs and VOs src/main/resources         # All resources including the generated mappers src/main/resources/application.properties # Embedded properties, configured by the developer application.properties     # The runtime properties, configured by DevOps in the production deployment.
+They override the embedded properties
 ```

 For simplicity, this guide creates these files in the main folder of the project.
 You can later change their locations to organize the project